-In February 2017, Sunoco Logistics formed Permian Express Partners LLC ("PEP"), a strategic joint venture with ExxonMobil Corporation ("ExxonMobil").
-Sunoco Logistics contributed its Permian Express 1, Permian Express 2 and Permian Longview and Louisiana Access pipelines.
+In February 2017, Sunoco Logistics formed Permian Express Partners LLC ("PEP"), a strategic joint venture with ExxonMobil.
+Sunoco Logistics contributed its Permian Express 1, Permian Express 2, Permian Longview and Louisiana Access pipelines.
 ExxonMobil contributed its Longview to Louisiana and Pegasus pipelines, Hawkins gathering system, an idle pipeline in southern Oklahoma, and its Patoka, Illinois terminal.
 Assets contributed to PEP by ExxonMobil were reflected at fair value on the Partnership's consolidated balance sheet at the date of the contribution, including \$547 million of intangible assets and \$435 million of property, plant and equipment.

-The Partnership's ownership percentage in PEP was approximately 85% as of June 30, 2017.
-In July 2017, the Partnership contributed an approximate 15% ownership interest in Dakota Access, LLC ("Dakota Access") and Energy Transfer Crude Oil Company, LLC ("ETCO") to PEP, which resulted in an increase in its ownership interest in PEP to approximately 88%.
-The Partnership maintains a controlling financial and voting interest in PEP and is the operator of all of the assets.
-As such, PEP is reflected as a consolidated subsidiary of the Partnership.
+In July 2017, ETP contributed an approximate 15% ownership interest in Dakota Access, LLC ("Dakota Access") and Energy Transfer Crude Oil Company, LLC ("ETCO") to PEP, which resulted in an increase in ETP's ownership interest in PEP to approximately 88%.
+ETP maintains a controlling financial and voting interest in PEP and is the operator of all of the assets.
+As such, PEP is reflected as a consolidated subsidiary of ETP.
 ExxonMobil's interest in PEP is reflected as noncontrolling interest in the consolidated balance sheets.
 ExxonMobil's contribution resulted in an increase of \$988 million in noncontrolling interest, which is reflected in "Capital contributions from noncontrolling interest" in the consolidated statement of equity.